-- In a large pot, melt 4 tbsp of unsalted butter over medium heat.
+- In a large pot, melt 4 tablespoon of unsalted butter over medium heat.

-- Add 4 tbsp of all-purpose flour and stir for 1 minute until combined.
+- Add 4 tablespoon of all-purpose flour and stir for 1 minute until combined.

 - Gradually pour in 4 cups of whole milk, whisking constantly to prevent lumps from forming.